asmith81/UCSD_MJM/README.md

 Special recognition for providing the academic framework and rigorous curriculum that enabled this comprehensive analysis.

 ### Faculty & Mentorship
-**[Faculty Mentor Name]** - Technical guidance and academic oversight
+**Arvind Aravind** - Technical guidance and academic oversight
-**Course Instructors** - Foundation in machine learning, deep learning, and practical AI deployment

 ### Business Partnership
-**Washington D.C.
-Area General Contracting Firm** - Real-world data provision and business case validation
+**MJM Copntracting** - Real-world data provision and business case validation
 This partnership enabled authentic problem-solving with genuine business impact, transforming academic learning into practical value creation.

 ### Technical Resources
 **Hugging Face** - Model access and deployment infrastructure
 **Google Colaboratory & AWS** - Cloud computing resources for model training and inference
 **Open Source Community** - DocTR, Transformers, and supporting libraries

-### Data & Methodology
-**Ground Truth Validation** - Business partner's administrative team for data accuracy verification
-**Image Dataset** - 797 authentic construction invoices providing realistic test conditions
-**Research Foundation** - Academic papers and industry reports informing architectural decisions

 ---

 *This project represents the culmination of intensive study in AI/ML engineering, demonstrating the practical application of cutting-edge technology to solve real-world business challenges.
 The work showcases both technical depth and business acumen, preparing for professional deployment of AI solutions in industry settings.*